gesslar/gas-feed-updater/README.md

 This script should be attached to a Google Sheet, which is used to track previously sent messages.

 # Google Sheet
-This script expects the following columns in this order: Date, Time, Summary, Description
+This script expects the following columns in this order: `Date`, `Time`, `Summary`, `Description`

 # ATOM Fields
-This script reads the following fields from each ATOM entry: published, summary, content, title
+This script reads the following fields from each ATOM entry: `published`, `summary`, `content`, `title`

+# Document Properties
+This script reads and writes the most recently published date/time in UNIX format to the document property `lastUpdated`.

 # Script Properties